Meet the band

 This is truly entertainment for the whole family, enlivening community, joy, and understanding through free-spirited musical performance.

 The band released their second album “Electric Jellyfish Boogaloo” May 25, 2018.
-The album was nominated for a Canadian Folk Music Award and was named on the Fids and Kamily Awards top 20 albums for kids and families in 2018.
+The album has been nominated for a Canadian Folk Music Award, and the band for “Children’s Artist of the Year” at the 2019 Western Canadian Music Awards.
+The album was named on the Fids and Kamily Awards top 20 albums for kids and families, and was RadioActive Kids #4 best album of the year in 2018.

 Other milestones include nominations for Children’s Artist of the Year at the 2017 Western Canadian Music Awards and a 2017 Okanagan Arts Award based on the strength of their debut album “Songs and Tales from the Great Blue Whale” (released December 2016).